kuyugama/fundi/docs/advanced.rst

 Caching
 =======
-Library automatically caches all dependency results, so you can use dependencies whether you need not bothering about data duplicates
+By default, FunDI automatically caches all dependency results, so you can use dependencies whether you need not bothering about data duplicates

+  To disable this behavior - use :code:`caching` parameter when defining dependant's dependency

 .. literalinclude:: ../examples/caching.py